 If you have run into any of these problems when searching for a home to buy, renting with the option to own may be the solution you have been looking for.

 Follow these 3 steps in our Rent to Own Buyer’s Guide and get ready to fulfill your dream of home ownership.

 1. Improve Your Credit Score Now

 One of the main reasons people cannot purchase a home is because of bad credit scores.
 Get a free copy of your credit report which allows you to see the details of your credit and make corrections.
-If you find errors on your report, contact our friends at Sky Blue Credit Repair.
+If you find errors on your report, contact our friends at Cake Credit Repair.
 They will work tirelessly to repair your credit with guaranteed results.

 If you need to improve, put these quick fixes into action:

 Pay down credit card bills.
 Lenders like to see a large gap between your balance and your available credit limits.

 Pay on time.
 Set up text or email reminders when a payment is due or sign up for autopay to avoid late payments.